Maimonides: Nature of the God of Abraham

-Character development
+Morality in character development

 Maimonides taught about the developing of one's moral character.
 Although his life predated the modern concept of a personality, Maimonides believed that each person has an innate disposition along an ethical and emotional spectrum.
 Although one's disposition is often determined by factors outside of one's control, human beings have free will to choose to behave in ways that build character.
 He wrote, "One is obligated to conduct his affairs with others in a gentle and pleasing manner."
 Maimonides advised that those with antisocial character traits should identify those traits and then make a conscious effort to behave in the opposite way.
 For example, an arrogant person should practice humility.
 If the circumstances of one's environment are such that it is impossible to behave ethically, one must move to a new location.

-Prophecy
+The "prophetic" state

 Maimonides agreed with "the Philosopher" (Aristotle) that the use of logic is the "right" way of thinking.
 He claimed that in order to understand how to know God, every human being must, by study, and meditation attain the degree of perfection required to reach the prophetic state.
 Despite his rationalistic approach, he does not explicitly reject the previous ideas (as portrayed, for example, by Yehuda Halevi in his Kuzari) that in order to become a prophet, God must intervene.
 Maimonides teaches that prophecy is the highest purpose of the most learned and refined individuals.